ArTeM09823/DarkSploit/README.md

 # vvml
 Welcome to vvml Github
 # Discontinued!
-I'm not work on this project (exploit) any more.
+I have not worked on this project for a long time and am not going to.
 Sorry